pdee/pdee/python-modes/xemacs-lp-python-mode/doc/commands-python-mode.rst

 -------------------------------
 Send buffer at point to Python interpreter.

+Switch to output buffer.
+Ignores `py-shell-switch-buffers-on-execute-p'.

 py-execute-buffer-python-noswitch
 ---------------------------------
 Send buffer at point to Python interpreter.

+Keep current buffer.
+Ignores `py-shell-switch-buffers-on-execute-p'

 py-execute-buffer-python-dedicated
 ----------------------------------
-Send buffer at point to Python interpreter.
+Send buffer at point to Python unique interpreter.

 py-execute-buffer-python-dedicated-switch
 -----------------------------------------
-Send buffer at point to Python interpreter.
+Send buffer at point to Python unique interpreter and switch to result.

 py-execute-buffer-ipython
 -------------------------